top of page

 Ever heard of TNF-α and IL-6?

-Yeah, they sound like agent secret codes.
+Yes, they sound like secret agent codes.
 But they’re not.

 They’re pro-inflammatory signals (Tumor Necrosis Factor-alpha and Interleukin-6), and these cytokines don’t stay put in your gut.

-They travel through your bloodstream, creating systemic inflammation, including in your gums.
+They travel through your bloodstream, creating systemic inflammation, which can also affect your gums.

-Even with perfect brushing and flossing, if your gut is pumping out cytokines and your immune system is in overdrive, your gums can still end up red, swollen, and bleeding.
+Even with perfect brushing and flossing, if your gut is producing excessive cytokines and your immune system is overactive, your gums can still become red, swollen, and bleed.

-Now add in leaky gut, (aka intestinal permeability) and things get messier.
+Now add leaky gut (also known as intestinal permeability), and things get messier.

 With a compromised gut lining, more toxins, bacteria, and food particles enter your bloodstream and fire up an even bigger immune response.
 (Source)